NASA-SW-VnV/ikos/analyzer/README.md

 When visiting a loop, the engine will first compute a fixed number of iterations, then use a widening strategy to approximate the behavior of the loop, until convergence.

-The fixed number of iterations can be set using `--loop-iterations`.
+The fixed number of iterations can be set using `--widening-delay`.
 By default, it is 1.

 The widening strategy can be set using `--widening-strategy=`:
 * **widen**: Use the widening operator to approximate the behavior of the loop (default)